MailOnline/gh-lint/README.md

 where config.json is a configuration file described by [this schema](https://github.com/MailOnline/gh-lint/blob/master/schemas/config.json).

 You can define rules for organisations, teams and specific repos.

+**gh-lint** can generate output in TAP format (with option `--tap`) that can be consumed by [tap-github-issues](https://github.com/MailOnline/tap-github-issues) to open, close and update issues in the GitHub repositories where the rules are checked.

+See [gh-lint-demo](https://github.com/MailOnline/gh-lint-demo) for the example configuration and the scripts to run **gh-lint** and **tap-github-issues**.

 ## Rules